Ruan-pysoft/ministdlib/README.md

 though ChatGPT has generated some code in the chat, and I have looked through a few if its examples, so I might have used some of that code.

+The `Makefile` is mostly ChatGPT though, this is a C program not a Make program, so I don't mind using AI generation for that.

 Regardless, you can view the chat [here](https://chatgpt.com/share/685b0e46-503c-8012-919d-b427104c1e9b).
 I'll probably update that link as time goes on